-The tax deadline 2012 is quickly approaching and I’m sure many of you who were scheduled to receive a tax refund have already filed and even cashed your refund check.
+The tax deadline for 2013 is quickly approaching and I’m sure many of you who were scheduled to receive a tax refund have already filed and even cashed your refund check.
 But for those of you that owe money this year, the looming deadline isn’t going away.
-So if the tax filing deadline for 2012 taxes is April15th what does that really mean for filing and submitting your return and/or payment?
+So if the tax filing deadline for 2013 taxes is April15th 2014 what does that really mean for filing and submitting your return and/or payment?

 The Postmark Date

 The good news is that a tax return delivered to the IRS by U.S. mail after the due date for the tax return is considered timely filed if the tax return was postmarked on or before the due date of the tax return.
 This is good news because that means you don’t have to submit your filing and payment a week in advance just to be sure it is in their hands by the deadline.
 So if you want, you can actually wait until the 15th to get everything in the mail provided the postmark on the envelope shows the 15th.
 While you can wait until the very last day to do so, I would recommend still mailing a day or two early just to be safe in the event of something coming up that doesn’t permit you to get to the post office or meet the last postal pickup for that day in order to get that day’s postmark.